rohan-v8rma/CPP-Craftsmanship/README.md

 This behavior is a fundamental STL concept and is widely used in cache implementations, schedulers, and other performance-critical systems.

-### Associative Containers

-Associative containers are containers that automatically sort their inputs when those inputs are inserted into the container.
-By default, associative containers compare elements using operator `<`.

-All operations (searching, insertion and deleting) are fast except for Random Access.

-### `std::set` and `std::multiset`

-- `std::set` is a container that stores unique elements, with duplicate elements disallowed.
-The elements are sorted according to their values.
-- `std::multiset` is a set where duplicate elements are allowed.

-`std::set` and `std::multiset` are both defined in the `<set>` header file and are included under the `std` namespace.

-### `std::map` and `std::multimap`

-- `std::map` (also called an associative array) is a set where each element is a pair, called a key/value pair.
-The key is used for sorting and indexing the data, and must be unique.
-The value is the actual data.
-- `std::multimap` (also called a dictionary) is a map that allows duplicate keys.
-Real-life dictionaries are multimaps: the key is the word, and the value is the meaning of the word.
-All the keys are sorted in ascending order, and you can look up the value by key.
-Some words can have multiple meanings, which is why the dictionary is a multimap rather than a map.

-`std::map` and `std::multimap` are both defined in the `<map>` header file and are included under the `std` namespace.

-### Derived Containers

-These containers model real-world objects so the speed of their operations depends on the implementation of the container.

-## Iterators

 # Overloading the Stream Insertion (`<<`) and Stream Extraction (`>>`) operator